Kana345/E_Commerce_Website/README.md

 Interactive Components: Includes a product catalog and shopping cart with smooth user interactions.
 Multi-Page Navigation: Home, About, and additional sections are efficiently managed via the Navbar.

-Technologies Used: HTML, CSS, JavaScript, React.js
+Technologies Used: HTML, CSS, JavaScript.